MapsPeople/docs/collections/_cms/index.md

 ![View Settings]({{ site.url }}/assets/cms/location-types/view-settings.png)

 **Location type templates**

-Locations inherit templates from their types – which can be edited by clicking the template button to the right.
-These templates allow you to set up custom data fields.
-Note that these templates only add the properties.
-To display or otherwise use a property the app needs to be customized.
-Standard app users will not be able to use the properties.
+You can add custom data fields to Locations by adding templates to a Location Type defining the data fields.
+All Locations of a Type will inherit the templates defined for the Type.
+Add a template to a Location Type by clicking the template button to the right in the table.

+To display or otherwise use the custom data, your app needs to be customized.
+The properties are not available in the Standard app, only when building one using the SDK.

 ## Categories